-It is important to note that this option would also support internal applicants applying for the position of Deputy Chief Fire Officer.
+It is important to note that this option would also support internal applicants applying for the position of Assistant Chief Fire Officer.
 It is envisaged that both processes would run concurrently.
 However, there is some scope to have a short period of time for internal candidates only to apply.
 This would have a negative impact on achieving our tight timescales for the appointment of this role.

-3.9 Internal Process
+3.11 Internal Process

-If the appointment to the Deputy Chief Fire Officer position on a permanent basis is managed as an internal appointment there could be several advantages.
+If the appointment to the Assistant Chief Fire Officer position on a permanent basis is managed as an internal appointment there could be several advantages.
 It would avoid an extended delay in the post being filled; it would provide continuity of service at a time when there are several important change initiatives progressing, the costs associated with an external recruitment process would be reduced.

-An internal candidate would already have contacts and credibility within the Service and have a clear picture on our values and ways of working.
+An internal candidate would already have contacts and credibility within the Service and with our external partners and stakeholders and have a clear picture on our values and ways of working.
+It would enable consistency and continuity in relationships and links not only internally but also externally, particularly around the health agenda that have been built and developed.